-We also have information about EDC exposure and diabetes in the general population, mainly from the National Health and Nutrition Examination Survey, a food consumption database program founded in the 1960s to assess the health and nutritional status of adults and children across the United States.
+We also have information about EDC exposure and diabetes in the general population.
+This data is mainly from the National Health and Nutrition Examination Survey, a food consumption database program founded in the 1960s to assess the health and nutritional status of adults and children.
 Around the late 1990s, blood and urine tests for some chemicals were included in the survey.
 Results have shown that most participants have detectable blood and/or urine levels of several chemicals – in particular, BPA – and that diabetes, whether diagnosed or self-reported, is strongly associated with exposure to some of the EDCs.

 Some caution necessary

 The evidence presented should be considered with caution.
 Even though a systematic review of information from around the world has recently suggested an association between diabetes or prediabetes and EDC exposure, the research has its limitations.
 Further, an association between EDC exposure and diabetes does not necessarily establish that exposure to the chemicals causes the disease.